As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Pictures of Bulbus Glandis on Dogs

-The bulbus glandis, when engorged during mating, serves to retain the male’s pens in the vagina of the female, just before, during, and after ejaculation.
+When engorged during mating, it serves to retain the male’s pen*s in the v*gina of the female, just before, during, and after ej*culation.
 This “tie” during mating may last from 20 minutes up to an hour.
 It is completely normal for the bulbus glandis to engorge and be externally visible on all male dogs, even if they are neutered.

 The best way to know if the structure you are seeing in your male dog’s groin is the bulbus glandis is to ensure that the structure disappears from visibility when the dog is no longer excited.